 is a blog about design, technology and culture written by Khoi Vinh, and has been more or less continuously published since December 2000 in New York City.
 Khoi is currently Vice President of User Experience at Wildcard and co-founder of Kidpost.
 Previously, Khoi was co-founder and CEO of Mixel (acquired by Etsy, Inc.), Design Director of The New York Times Online, and co-founder of the design studio Behavior, LLC.
 He is the author of “Ordering Disorder: Grid Principles for Web Design,” and was named one of Fast Company’s “fifty most influential designers in America.”
 Khoi lives in Crown Heights, Brooklyn with his wife and three children.
 You can reach him through one of the services below.+

-Read the article in its entirety at 1910’s blog.+
+Read the full article at Newman’s site.+